adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ![diagram of impact of heightmap on spawning](heightmap.png)

 Unfortunately, if you build your farm very low in the world to maximize its rates, you will need to eliminate all spawnable spaces within 128 blocks of its proximity to prevent those spawns from filling up the mob cap.
 This means either lighting up all the caves within that radius or excavating a perimeter.
-I am way too lazy to do either of those things, so I usually build my farms above ground so I can position my AFK spot such that there are no unwanted spawnable spaces.
+An alternative is to build a surface-level farm and position your AFK spot at a high Y-level to ensure that all spawnable spaces are restricted to the farm.
+Of course, spawn rates will be diminished.

 Another thing to keep in mind is that the game doesn't try to spawn a mob directly at the selected location; instead, it picks random positions in a square surrounding the initial position using the rules outlined in the following section.
 This means that spawn attempts which begin outside of your farm may still contribute to its rates.
 This yields two more pieces of advice: